fabioz/startexplorer/README.markdown

 Hacking
 ----------

 If you want to hack on StartExplorer, you need Eclipse with PDE (Plugin Development Environment) with a few pre-requisites.
 Most JUnit tests use Mockito and some use PowerMock in addition to Mockito.
 To avoid compile errors you need to download these libraries and their dependencies.
-The people from PowerMock provide a nice all-in-one package: [powermock-mockito-junit-1.5.zip](https://powermock.googlecode.com/files/powermock-mockito-junit-1.5.zip).
+The people from PowerMock provide a nice all-in-one package with nearly all libs you need: [powermock-mockito-junit-1.5.zip](https://powermock.googlecode.com/files/powermock-mockito-junit-1.5.zip).
+That has all required libs except [hamcrest-core](http://code.google.com/p/hamcrest/downloads/list).

 After unpacking this you need to set a bunch of classpath variables.
 In Eclipse, go to Window -> Preferences -> Java -> Build Path -> Classpath Variables.
 Add the following variables (by clicking "New...", obviously):
 * JUnit-Library (junit-4.8.2.jar in the zip file mentioned above)